magento/devdocs/guides/v2.3/graphql/mutations/create-paypal-express-token.md

 * PayPal Payflow Pro with Express Checkout
 * PayPal Payflow Link with Express Checkout

-This mutation requires as input the cart ID, the payment method code, and a set of URLs that PayPal uses to respond to the token request.
+The input includes the cart ID, the payment method code, and a set of URLs that PayPal uses to respond to the token request.
 If the request is successful, PayPal returns a token.
 The `setPaymentMethodOnCart` mutation uses this token later in the authorization process.

 The raw response from PayPal also includes the payer ID in the URL.
 Extract the payer ID in your client code.
 You will also specify this value in the `setPaymentMethodOnCart` mutation.